idkitsspicy/reviewAgent/README.md

-# AI Review Response Agent
+# ReplyPilot AI - an AI Review Response Agent

 An intelligent AI-powered SaaS platform that automates customer review management for businesses by generating smart, multilingual, adaptive responses to Google Business reviews.